design-first/system-designer/README.md

 System Designer can be used on macOS, iPad, Android or any browsers.
 You can also install it in your project: System Designer requires no backend to work, it is a full web application.

-System Designer has a Github module to synchronize your work between all these apps.
+System Designer has a GitHub module to synchronize your work between all these apps.
 You can begin your design on your Mac and then continue it on your iPad.

 ## Build